All Products

 Background information

-• If you use the backup center feature in ACK Serverless Pro clusters and ACK Edge clusters, the requirements for installation and permission configuration are the same as those for ACK managed clusters.
-For more information, see Install migrate-controller in an ACK managed cluster and grant permissions.
+• When you use the backup center feature with ACK Serverless cluster Pro Edition and ACK Edge cluster, the installation and permission configuration requirements are the same as those for ACK managed cluster.
+For more information, see ACK managed cluster.

-• In an ACK Edge cluster, the migrate-controller component is installed on an on-cloud node by default and accesses OSS over the internal network.
+• The migrate-controller component of an ACK Edge cluster is installed on cloud nodes by default and accesses OSS through the internal network.

 ACK managed cluster